-Where the school/college and another service i.e. Public Health nurse, may be able to meet the needs, take swift action and prevent needs escalating, the Early Help Assessment (EHA) preassessment checklist and request for support form will be completed to identify and document the needs.
+Where the school/college and another service i.e. Derby early help offer to schools, may be able to meet the needs, take swift action and prevent needs escalating, the Early Help Assessment (EHA) pre-assessment will be completed to identify and document the needs.
 This process may identify that an Early Help Assessment may be needed and the action to be taken.